nickytonline/www.nickyt.co/src/pages/posts/testing-preact-react-portals-with-testing-library-52ja.md

 Awesome, so the original search form (desktop search) and the new search form (mobile/smaller screens) render properly.

-Let's take a look at what happens under the hood by looking at preact-testing-library's render function](https://github.com/testing-library/preact-testing-library/blob/master/src/pure.js# L24)
+Let's take a look at what happens under the hood by looking at [preact-testing-library's render function](https://github.com/testing-library/preact-testing-library/blob/master/src/pure.js# L24)

 ```javascript